Instagram Combined Shape quotation Created with Sketch. 69

 Q. How often do I have to re-authenticate?

 A. When you authenticate with MFA there is an option that can be clicked for it to last 14 days.
 This setting is per-device, application, and web browser.
 So, for example, your computer and your phone will each have their own 14 day window with the applications where you will not be asked to authenticate again.
-If you also use O365 on either of those devices with a web browser, it also will have its own independent 14 day window between authentication requests.
+For example, if you also use O365 on either of those devices with a web browser, it also will have its own independent 14 day window between authentication requests.

 Q. I don't have access to anything important why do I have to use MFA?